henriqueleote/henriqueleote/README.md

 ## Experience

-- Internship: I had the opportunity to work as an intern in the Department Unit of a university, where I gained valuable experience in [specific tasks or projects you worked on].
+- Internship: I had the opportunity to work as an intern in the IT department of an university, where I gained valuable experience in web development and overall work environment.
 This experience allowed me to apply my skills in a professional setting and collaborate with a diverse team.

 - Freelance Projects: I have also worked on numerous freelance projects, collaborating with clients to deliver high-quality solutions.
-These projects have ranged from [describe the type of projects or industries you have worked on].
+These projects have ranged from Car rental systems, Restaurant management systems and Food ordering systems.
 Working as a freelancer has provided me with the opportunity to enhance my problem-solving skills, work independently, and deliver results that meet clients' expectations.

-## Projects and Contributions

-- Check out my repositories to explore some of my coding projects and contributions.
-These projects include both personal endeavors and collaborative efforts.
-Feel free to explore the repositories and delve into the code to get a better understanding of my coding style and approach.

-- I'm also actively involved in contributing to open-source projects.
-You can find my contributions in the "Contributions" section of my profile.
-Contributing to open source allows me to give back to the community and collaborate with talented developers from around the world.

 ## Projects and Contributions